cypress-io/cypress-documentation/content/guides/getting-started/props-vue.md

 })
 ```

-3. Finally, test the Stepper as you would if you were to play with it as a user.
+3. Finally, run through the behavior of the Stepper as a user would.
+There is
-   This can be seen as an integration-style test.
+   duplication of coverage here -- but that's okay because it exercises the
+   component in a more real-world usage.
+This test is more likely to fail if
+   there are _any_ issues in the component, not just with specific buttons or
+   text rendered.

 <stepper initial="100"></stepper>